 So what's that aspect of education that is routinely glossed over as inconsequential?
 Why, class size, of course.
 Teacher - to - student ratio.

-The experts have no idea what they're talking about.
+The experts have little idea what

 Education elite and policymakers believe that class sizes and behavior are negligible in determining how well students learn.
 This is because things like class size and behavior are simple to fix, and the administrators and education gurus cannot claim expert status over them.